 Let me conclude with an analogy.
 A human father should love his wife more than his children, and his love for his children and even their very existence is a result of the expression of his love for his wife, yet his love for his children is also very great and real.
 In the same way, God the Father and God the Son are our co-parents.
 We belong to them because of the priority of their love for each other.
 Their love for us is great because it is bound up in their love for each other.
 Indeed, the immeasurable passion and fire of their love for each other fuels the fire of their love for us so that everything good in our lives is an outworking of their eternal relationship.

-As we share in the Lord’s Supper today, remember that Jesus laid down His life for you because you were the Father’s gift to Him, and that His love for you is the expression and result of His eternal love for God the Father and God the Father’s eternal love for Him.
+Remember that Jesus laid down His life for you because you were the Father’s gift to Him, and that His love for you is the expression and result of His eternal love for God the Father and God the Father’s eternal love for Him.